+Illinois net losses in tax years ending before December 31, 1999, are allowed as a carryback or carryforward deduction only in the manner allowed under IRC, Section 172.

-Illinois net losses in tax years beginning on or before August 5,1997, must be carried back 3 years, then forward 15 years.
-Illinois net losses in tax years beginning after August 5, 1997, must be carried back 2 years, then forward 20 years.
-However, you may make the election to forgo the Illinois NLD carryback period by checking the box below Part II, Line 1a.
+Note: You may make the election to forgo the Illinois NLD carryback period by checking the box below Part II, Line 1a.
 This election must be made by the extended due date of the loss year return.
 Once made, the election is irrevocable.

 If you are carrying forward an Illinois NLD, you must complete Illinois Schedule NLD, Illinois Net Loss Deduction, and claim the deduction on Part II, Line 1b.
-Refer to Part II - specific instructions for Line 1b.
+See the Part II, Line 1b, instructions.

-If you have an Illinois net loss for this tax year, you must file Form IL-1065 reporting the loss in order to use it as a carryback or carryforward to another year.
+If you have an Illinois net loss for this tax year, you must file Form IL-1065 reporting the loss in order to carry back or carry forward the loss to another year.

-If you need further information, write to Illinois Department of Revenue, Legal Services Office, 101 West Jefferson, Springfield, IL 62702, and request the Illinois Income Tax Regulations, Sections 100.2050 and 100.2300 through 100.2330.
+If you need further information, write to Illinois Department of Revenue, Legal Services Office, Senior Counsel - Income Tax, 5-500, 101 West Jefferson, Springfield, Illinois 62702, and request the Illinois Income Tax Regulations, Sections 100.2050 and 100.2300 through 100.2330.